realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

            return Page(newContent)  // <-- the "updateContent" method is expected to return a new object with the new state }
      }

-     class Document(
+     class Book(
-        val name: String,
+        val title: String,
         val pages: List<Page>
      ) {
         fun view() {
-           println("Document: $name, # of Pages: ${pages.size}")
+           println("Book: $title, # of Pages: ${pages.size}")
            pages.forEach { it.view() }
         }

         fun updateName(newName: String): Document {
-           return Document(newName, pages)  // <-- the "updateName" method is expected to return a new object with the new state
+           return Book(newName, pages)  // <-- the "updateName" method is expected to return a new object with the new state }

+        fun updatePages(newPages: List<Page>): Book {
+           return Book(name, newPages)  // <-- the "updatePages" method is expected to return a new object with the new state }
      }

-        fun updatePages(newPages: List<Page>): Document {
-           return Document(name, newPages)  // <-- the "updatePages" method is expected to return a new object with the new state
-        }
-     }

      class Application(
-        val document: Document  // <-- the "Application" class, the "val" keyword means the variable is immutable ) {
+        val book: Book  // <-- the "Application" class, the "val" keyword means the variable is immutable ) {
         fun view() {
-           println("Application Viewing: ${document.name}")
+           println("Application Viewing: ${book.name}")
-           document.view()
+           book.view()
         }

-        fun updateDocument(newDocument: Document): Application {
+        fun updateBook(newDocument: Document): Application {
            return Application(newDocument)  // <-- the "updateDocument" method is expected to return a new object with the new state
         }
      }

-     func main() {
+     fun main() {
         val pages = listOf(
            Page("Page 1 Content"),
            Page("Page 2 Content"),
            Page("Page 3 Content")
         )
-        val doc = Document("MyDocument.txt", pages) // <-- the "val" keyword means the variable is immutable var app = Application(doc) // <-- The "var" keyword means the variable is mutable,
+        val book = Book("MyDocument.txt", pages) // <-- the "val" keyword means the variable is immutable var app = Application(book) // <-- The "var" keyword means the variable is mutable,
                                    //     `app` is a "var" because it's expected to change state.
                                    // Every other variable is a "val" and is immutable.

         app.view()  // <-- will print:
-                    // Application Viewing: MyDocument.txt
+                    // Application Viewing: MyBook.txt
-                    // Document: MyDocument.txt, # of Pages: 3
+                    // Book: MyBook.txt, # of Pages: 3
                     // Page: Page 1 Content
                     // Page: Page 2 Content
                     // Page: Page 3 Content
-        // app.document = Document("NewDocument.txt")  // <-- will not compile, as the variable is immutable
+        // app.book = Book("NewBook.txt")  // <-- will not compile, as the variable `book` is immutable and cannot be changed.

+        // To change the state of the application, a whole new object must be created with the new state,
-        val newPages = pages.copy()
+        // usually based on a copy the old state, with modifications to reflect the new state. val newPages = pages.copy()
            .toMutableList()
            .filter { page ->  // instead of using imperative "for" loops, "filter" uses a loop under the hood to create a new list of pages.